← Back to BlogHealth

 What is Feline Periodontal Disease?

-Periodontal disease is inflammation affecting gums, ligaments, and bone surrounding teeth.
-According to the American Veterinary Dental College (AVDC), over 80% of cats over 3 years old have some degree of periodontal disease, with more severe cases in cats over 10.
-Left untreated, oral bacteria can enter the bloodstream and damage the heart, kidneys, and liver.
+Periodontal disease is inflammation that affects the gums, ligaments, and bone around the teeth.
+According to the AVDC, over 80% of cats over 3 have some degree of it — and it gets worse with age.
+Leave it untreated and oral bacteria can reach the heart, kidneys, and liver through the bloodstream.

 Feline Periodontal Disease